Syd Kitson: Dallas Cowboys

 On November 27, 1984, he was signed as a free agent by the Dallas Cowboys and only played in one game.
 He was waived on August 27, 1985 season.

 Personal life

 From 1986 to 1992, he founded a real estate company that developed and sold residential communities, commercial properties, senior housing units, retail stores and offices.

-He is currently the chairman/CEO and one of the founding partners of Kitson & Partners, a real estate development company.
-Kitson, along with group of his partners from Kitson & Partners, planned a new solar-powered city called Babcock Ranch in Southwest Florida.
+Kitson is the chairman/CEO and one of the founding partners of Kitson & Partners, a real estate development company.
+He and his associates planned a new solar-powered city called Babcock Ranch in Southwest Florida.
 Kitson also serves on the board of directors of the Florida Council of 100 and as the Chair of the Florida Chamber.